contributor-assistant/github-action/README.md

 #### 5. Whitelisting users and bots

 If a GitHub username is included in the whitelist, they will not be required to sign a CLA.
 You can make use of this feature If you don't want your colleagues working in the same team/organisation  to sign a CLA.
 And also, Since there's no way for bot users (such as Dependabot or Greenkeeper) to sign a CLA, you may want to whitelist them.
-You can do so by adding their names in a comma seperated string to the `whitelist` input in a workflow file(in this case `dependabot-preview[bot],greenkeeper[bot]`).
+You can do so by adding their names in a comma seperated string to the `whitelist` input in the CLA  workflow file(in this case `dependabot-preview[bot],greenkeeper[bot]`).
 You can also use wildcard symbol in case you want to whitelist all bot users something like `bot*`.

 #### 6. Signatures can be additionally stored on the Ethereum Blockchain